hashicorp/mock-proxy/README.md

 ## SSL Certificates and Mocking HTTPS requests

-Using Squid's SSL Bump configuration, VCS Mock Proxy can also act as an `https_proxy` and successfully mock upstream requests to HTTPS endpoints.
+Using Squid's SSL Bump configuration, mock-proxy can also act as an `https_proxy` and successfully mock upstream requests to HTTPS endpoints.

 It does so in this local configuration using a self-signed certificate in `/certs`.
 This self-signed cert is automatically trusted for local dev, and shoud work out of the box.

-If configuring VCS Mock Proxy in another environment, you will need to volume mount a self-signed certificate to `/etc/squid/ssl_cert/ca.pem`, and trust that certificate on any system attempting to use VCS Mock Proxy as an `https_proxy`.
+If configuring mock-proxy in another environment, you will need to volume mount a self-signed certificate to `/etc/squid/ssl_cert/ca.pem`, and trust that certificate on any system attempting to use mock-proxy as an `https_proxy`.

 To generate these certificates, use the script: `/hack/gen-certs.sh`.
-This may also be useful example code if you need to incorporate self-signed certs into another system using VCS Mock Proxy.
+This may also be useful example code if you need to incorporate self-signed certs into another system using mock-proxy.